szmpns/HackTheBox-Writeups/Starting Point/Tier 2/Oopsie/README.md

 ![revshell](./Screenshots/oopsierevshell2.png)

-If you need, you can stabilize your `shell`.
-I modified one of payloads (from this link: https://sushant747.gitbooks.io/total-oscp-guide/content/spawning_shells.html ) and it should work:
+If you need, you can stabilize your `shell` - I modified one of payloads (from this link: https://sushant747.gitbooks.io/total-oscp-guide/content/spawning_shells.html ) and it should work: